Virtual facility: VF Model features

-The term Virtual Facility was introduced to address the emerging environmental problems facing modern Mission Critical Facilities (MCFs).
-This concept combines virtual reality (VR), computer simulation, and expert systems applied to the domain of facilities.
+The term Virtual Facility was introduced by Future Facilities, a data center design consultancy focused on delivering Design and Operational solutions, to address the emerging environmental problems facing the modern Mission Critical Facility (MCF).
+The concept is, in essence, a combination of the fields of virtual reality (VR), computer simulation, and expert systems being applied to the specific domain of facilities.